 A first homeowner is an individual or household who is buying their first property.

 Is an interest rate on a loan that is locked in for a specific period, normally 1-5 years.
-This allows the borrower to accurately predict their future payments.
-Variable rate loans, by contrast, are anchored to the prevailing discount rate.
+This allows the borrower to accurately predict their future payments as the repayments do not change for the life of the fixed period.

 This is a loan scheme whereby a university student pays back their university course fees.
 Repayments are based on a progressively scaled percentage of annual earnings once a minimum earnings threshold is met.
 Tertiary education fees in Australia are payable for courses at tertiary education institutions.
 The Commonwealth government provides loans and subsidies to relieve the cost of tertiary education for some students.